 The Bank ensures that RITS meets the needs of its participants by consulting with RITS participants on a regular basis.
-In addition to holding RITS User Group meetings in Melbourne and Sydney every six months, the Bank liaises closely with industry through APCA and AFMA and consults directly with RITS participants on proposed changes to RITS.
+In addition to holding RITS User Group forums in Melbourne and Sydney every six months, the Bank liaises closely with industry through APCA and Australian Financial Markets Association (AFMA) and consults directly with RITS participants on proposed changes to RITS.
 Such consultation is key to setting and communicating RITS's business priorities.
 To ensure efficiency and effectiveness in RITS's operations, the Bank sets goals relating to minimum service levels and risk management, and monitors its performance against these goals (see Principle 17 for further details on minimum service levels).

-Based on this information, the Bank's assessment is that RITS has observed the requirements of Principle 21 during the 2013 Assessment period.
-Efficiency and effectiveness in RITS are described in further detail under the following Key Considerations.
+Based on this information, Payments Policy Department's assessment is that RITS has observed the requirements of Principle 21 during the 2014 Assessment period.
+The efficiency and effectiveness of RITS are described in further detail under the following Key Considerations.